serykhelena/data-science-resources/README.md

 📂 **Topics Covered**
 - **Git**: Learn to manage your repositories effectively.
-- **Machine Learning**: Dive into cutting-edge ML techniques and concepts (including deep learning.
+- **Machine Learning**: Dive into cutting-edge ML techniques and concepts (including deep learning).
 - **Python**: Explore tips, tricks, and libraries for Python enthusiasts.
 - **Algorithms**: Sharpen your problem-solving skills with algorithmic resources.
 - **Miscellaneous Gems**: A curated selection of programming-related gems I’ve stumbled upon.